Zarzoom/Household-Food-Inventory-System/ReadMe.md

 # ToDo
 Price wont take in anything less than one.
 It needs to take in a number less than 1.
+Make delete pantry function??
+Prevent duplicate items in a pantry??